threatgrid/asami/README.md

          :genre "cyber-punk/action",
          :release-year 1995})
 ```
-See the [Query Documentation](https://github.com/threatgrid/asami/wiki/Querying) for more information on querying.
+See the [Query Documentation](/threatgrid/asami/wiki/Querying) for more information on querying.

+Refer to the [Entity Structure documentation](/threatgrid/asami/wiki/Entity-Structure) to understand how entities are stored and how to construct queries for them.

 ### Updates
 The _Open World Assumption_ allows each attribute to be multi-arity.
 In a _Closed World_ database an object may be loaded to replace those attributes that can only appear once.
 To do the same thing with Asami, annotate the attributes to be replaced with a quote character at the end of the attribute name.